Your code hereActivity: EDA with health data from NHANES

 Step 2

 The Work variable has only three values: NotWorking, Working, Looking.
-Write the code you would use to learn that those are the three values.
+Write the code you would use to learn that those are the three values in the Work column.

 The variable BPSysAve gives the systolic blood pressure (the top number when blood pressure is measured).
 Write code that would generate the below visualization showing the relationship between systolic blood pressure and work status.